daviscook477/logistic-tanks/README.md

 # Logistic Tanks
 Connect storage tanks to the logistics network so robots can move fluids around your base without the need for barrels.
+Additionally provides logistic versions of Anicha's 1x1 minibuffers for compact fluid delivery.

 # Why
 1. Barrels are an extra complication to carrying fluids with logistic robots, and take a bunch of extra space for barreling and unbarreling - especially in a mall.